The gut microbiome: explained

 Nutrition & dietetics

-Dr Philip Bazire is a distinguished medical weight loss specialist based in London.
-He is renowned for his expertise in obesity, weight loss, metabolic syndrome, and the prevention and management of obesity-related chronic conditions such as polycystic ovary syndrome and diabetes.
+Dr Philip Bazire is a distinguished medical weight management specialist based in London.
+He is renowned for his expertise in obesity and weight loss and in the prevention and management of obesity-related chronic conditions, including metabolic syndrome, pre-diabetes and type 2 diabetes.
+He focusses particularly on holistic approaches that achieve quality weight loss leading to long-term health and the prevention of weight regain without the need for medication or surgery.

 Dr Bazire is an active member of various esteemed health-focused organisations, including the Royal Society of Medicine, the Nutrition Society, and the Association for the Study of Obesity.